ibm-cloud-docs/data-virtualization/sec_comp_sum.md

 # Security compliances
 {: #sec_comp}

-Data Virtualization is provided on secure {{site.data.keyword.cloud}} and Amazon Web Services platforms.
+Data Virtualization is provided on secure {{site.data.keyword.cloud}} and {{site.data.keyword.icp4dfull_notm}} as a Service platforms.
 Data Virtualization managed services comply with the specific security standards and auditing processes that are listed here and do not automatically inherit general {{site.data.keyword.cloud_notm}} security compliances that are documented for IaaS, PaaS, and SaaS cloud offerings.
 {: shortdesc}

 <!--